MaterializeInc/materialize/doc/developer/platform/formalism.md

 ## Partial time-varying collections

 At any wall-clock time a TVC is (in general) unknowable.
-Some of its past changes have been forgotten, some information has yet to arrive, and its future is unwritten.
+Some of its past changes have been forgotten or were never recorded, some information has yet to arrive, and its future is unwritten.
 A *partial time-varying collection* (pTVC) is a partial representation of a corresponding TVC which is accurate for some range of times.
 We model this as a map of times to collection versions plus two
 frontiers: *since* and *upper*.

 Informally, the `since` frontier tells us which versions have been lost to the